Journaling: A Path to Self-Discovery

 Within myself there is a terrible longing to honour my true nature.
 I believe if I can just get past this initial hurdle, push on through and achieve this life blood goal, I will start to believe in myself. ‘

-I hope this helps you to understand how to start a self improvement journey with the use of journaling, and how healing it can be.
+I hope this helps you to understand how to start your journaling for self improvement journey, and how healing it can be.
 Somehow, when you start, the words flow.
 It is difficult to explain but in a way it feels like the emotions are desperate to get out and they are grateful for the opportunity to seep out onto the pages of your journal.
 I urge you to try journaling if you haven’t before.
 It might not be for everyone but for me it is a healing process and I encourage anyone to give it a try!

 Now, dive right in and enjoy the process!